Disabled MLA blasts ‘shambles’ after Aer Lingus plane left without him

 He has contended the assistance he needs to board the plane on his wheelchair did not come.

+Earlier, during Members’ Statements, UUP MLA Robbie Butler said it was “quite frankly outrageous that in 2024, basic rights and access that most of us take for granted are still denied to disabled individuals”.

+He added: “This is a stain on those who profit from their activities whilst neglecting the responsibility to all of their customers.”

-Taking to the social media network X, he branded the incident as a “shambles”.
+Taking to the social media network X on Sunday, Mr Allen branded the incident as a “shambles”.

 Mr Allen, a former soldier, has been using a wheelchair since he was seriously injured while he was serving in Afghanistan at the age of 19 in 2008.